-This is a multidisciplinary Programme, which takes both a literary and historical approach to the study of the medieval period, and also offers an archaeological perspective for students who choose the appropriate options.
-Most of the course units that make up the Programme are taught by the English and History departments of the College together with some courses delivered by the French Department and the Museum of London.
-Staff from the College's Drama, Italian and Music departments, who have research interests in the medieval period, also contribute to some of the courses.
-The MA Programme is delivered is delivered in a single stage, equating to one year of full-time study (52 weeks), or up to five years of part-time study (260 weeks).
-The PGDip is delivered over nine months of full-time study.
-(38 weeks), or the equivalent amount of time divided into up to three years of part-time study.
+This is a multidisciplinary Programme, which takes both a literary and historical approach to the study of the medieval period.
+Most of the courses that make up the Programme are taught by the English and History departments of the College, together with contributions from staff with interests in the medieval period in the School of Modern Languages, Department of Drama, Theatre, and Dance, Department of Music, and the Museum of London (when they are available).
+The MA Programme is delivered in a single stage, equating to one year of full-time study (52 weeks), or up to five years of part-time study (260 weeks).
+The PGDip is delivered over nine months of full-time study (38 weeks), or the equivalent amount of time divided into up to three years of part-time study.